 When I got my start as a receptionist in a big international hotel, people often surprised me with their comments.
-“How marvelous!”
+“How marvellous!”
 They said.
 “What an amazing job!”
 My friends, not yet acquainted with the stark realities of full-time work, pictured me living a hedonistic lifestyle with the rich and famous.
-One of them predicated that I would be seduced by an American divorcee within a year.
+One of them predicted that I would be seduced by an American divorcee within a year.

 Many years on, I’m still dealing with plenty of misconceptions about the industry.
 The funny thing is, they’re not limited to people on the outside.
 Many are perpetuated by owners and operators themselves—and the effect is almost always bad for business.
 Here are a few examples:

 If you’re working in large hotels or famous restaurants, you probably will find yourself mixing with celebrities at some point, or standing at the centre of a major event—but the vast majority of the time, it’s just hard work.
 Consider the housekeeping staff who cleans up after wild parties, incontinent guests and large families.
 Consider the bartenders who have to deny drinks to belligerent guests with big biceps.
 The truth is, around 90% of all hospitality workers are in unglamorous roles.
 So if you’re interested in high society and glamour, but don’t like hard work and being nice to people, then you’re better off in a different industry!

 Without a doubt, some owners and operators make good money—but if you’re looking for an easy path to riches, hospitality will surely disappoint.
 Most people choose this industry because they like dealing with customers, and if they can make some money along the way, so much the better.